LucaClaessens/stille-disco-sapper/README.md

 During development, the netlify CLI takes care of injecting these variables into our development build.

 ### Global configuration:
 Global configuration is stored in netlify's environment settings tab.
 Things like API keys and tokens should go here.
+These settings are accessible under `Site settings > Build & deploy > Environment`.

 ### Branch dependant configuration
 Branch dependant configuration is stored in the `netlify.toml` file residing in the project root.
 This allows for more granular control over what values will be injected at build time.